vechain/thor-devkit.py/README.md

 # Mount the signature onto the cert.
 cert_dict['signature'] = signature

-# Get a cert, with signature.
+# Construct a cert, with signature.
 cert2 = certificate.Certificate(**cert_dict)

+# Verify, if verify failed it will throw Exceptions.
 certificate.verify(cert2)
-# If verify failed it will throw Exceptions.
 ```

 ### ABI